Car Loan Interest and Monthly Payments Explained

 How credit score affects your rate

-The APR you receive depends heavily on your credit score.
+The APR you receive depends heavily on your credit score, and the difference in total cost can be thousands of dollars.
 Here are approximate average rates for new car loans (2025 data):

 | Credit score range | Approximate APR |